MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/sdk-migration/react-native.md

 13. [JavaScript] Replace the old `mobile-center` import statements in JS with `appcenter`:

     ```javascript
-    import Analytics from 'appcenter-analytics';
+    import Analytics from 'mobile-center-analytics';
-    import Crashes from 'appcenter-crashes';
+    import Crashes from 'mobile-center-crashes';
-    import Push from 'appcenter-push';
+    import Push from 'mobile-center-push';
     import MobileCenter from 'mobile-center';
     ```